zedlopez/ifm/Writing with Inform.md

 	Cleopatra is a woman in Alexandria.
 The player is Cleopatra.
 	A nose is a kind of thing.
 A nose is part of every person.

-but if those lines are in reverse order then Cleopatra's nose is assembled before she becomes the player, with the result that it ends up called "Cleopatra's nose" rather than "your nose" in play – which is very regal but probably not what we want.
+but if those lines are in reverse order then Cleopatra's nose is assembled before she becomes the player, with the result that it ends up called ``Cleopatra's nose`` rather than ``your nose`` in play – which is very regal but probably not what we want.
 To avoid this, settle the player's identity early on in the source text.

 All of the assemblies above make objects.
-Most make these new objects "part of" existing ones, but as we saw, they can also be "in" or "on" them.
+Most make these new objects `part of` existing ones, but as we saw, they can also be `in` or `on` them.
 In fact, though, assemblies work in much more general ways: they can assemble values of almost any kind, placed in almost any relationship.
 To make use of that, we need to create a new verb, a topic which won't be covered properly until a later chapter, but here goes:

 	A colour is a kind of value.
 The colours are red, green and blue.